JaydenElliott/remote-linux-worker/README.md

 An example client/server implementation can be found in `remote-linux-worker/examples`.
 Ensure all the below commands are run from the `examples/` directory.

 ### TL;DR
+Start the server with `cargo run --bin rlw-server`.
-Firstly ensure the server is running, then use the below command to start a job and pipe the UUID to the stream command to get the output:
+In a separate window / tab use the below command to start a job and pipe the UUID to the stream command to get the output:
 ```
 cargo run --bin rlw-client start /bin/bash ./stream_job.sh | xargs -I {} cargo run --bin rlw-client stream -s "{}"
 ```